 - Boost Critical Thinking – Mind mapping encourages a different approach to learning, with an observable behavior and output from the thinking process.
 Once a mind map is created, a teacher can see the permanent product that documents how a student connects, integrates, and organizes concepts together.
 It allows students to receive positive feedback for critical thinking and receive more targeted corrective feedback when concepts aren’t integrated well.

 - Enhanced Knowledge Retention – Studies have shown that the visual and spatial elements of mind maps help with academic knowledge recall both immediately after studying and when asked about concepts later on.
 While not well-studied why this occurs, it’s worth nothing that some neurodivergent individuals may experience better recall during exams and daily activities after mind mapping activities.
+Additionally, the use of visual elements in mind maps brings further clarity to complex concepts and ideas.

 Why Mind Mapping Works